 Depending on the number of exercises and the complexity of the training circuit, we can perform several series of it or carry out several conditioning circuits in the same session.
-Most circuits are completed between one and three times, although these are general values that can be totally different.
+Most circuits are completed between one and three times, although these are general values

 The design of our conditioning circuit generally consists of between six and twelve exercises structured in a way that allows us to complete them with as little rest as possible.
 By eliminating rest periods, we obtain very dense training sessions, that is, with a large amount of work for each minute or hour of work.